Han Duck-soo: 'Gwangju Crisis' remarks

-On several occasions in 2025, Han used the expression "Gwangju Crisis" in reference to the 1980 Gwangju Uprising protests against South Korea's military dictatorship, which were brutally suppressed.
-This phrase was interpreted as insensitive, as it was how the then military dictator Chun Doo-hwan described the protests.
-By contrast, many prefer the term "May 18 Democratization Movement".
+On several occasions in 2025, Han used the expression "Gwangju Crisis" in reference to the 1980 Gwangju Uprising protests against South Korea's military dictatorship, instead of the more commonly accepted names for the event such as the "May 18 Democratization Movement".
+First used by the military dictator Chun Doo-hwan, who perpetrated the violent and deadly suppression of the uprising, this phrase is considered a historic euphemism used by the supporters of the violence to obscure and minimize the legitimacy of the protests.
 A number of groups that commemorate the Gwangju Uprising issued statements condemning Han's use of the term.

 Personal life

 Han is married to Choi Ah-young and has no children.